KhaledAchech/search-api-assignment/README.md

 ### Notes

-- Output files : I added kept the output files out of the .gitignore to provide some samples of my results.
+- Output files : I kept the output files out of the .gitignore to provide some samples of my results.
-- Test samples : I added some of the tests I ran using postman in the folder called test in a js collection.
+- Test samples : I added some of the tests I ran using postman in the folder called test in a json collection file.